peterqstorm/stationary_synth_streamflow_julia/README.md

 This code was developed for the following blogpost:

 Please note that this model has not been validated at this time; it appears that there may be some errors in the outputs.
 Please contact me or flag an issue on GitHub if you are aware of what the issues may be.
+QDaily outputs appear to match MATLAB outputs, but there may be issues with daily and monthly site-specific output files.

 This code was developed in and is subsequently stable using Julia V1.0.3.